varunarya10/unittest2/README.txt

 No longer monkey-patch os.path.relpath for Python 2.4 / 2.5 so that projects
 don't accidentally depend on our patching.
 Contributed by Konrad Delong.

+Added a Python version specific unit2 entrypoint.
+This will, for example, create a ``unit2-2.6`` script if unittest2 is installed with Python 2.6.
+(Requires setuptools or distribute.)

 2010/06/06 - 0.4.2
 ------------------